mikependon/RepoDB.NET/pages/releases/core.md

 - Initial support of RepoDb.PostgreSql.
 - Added `IsPreparable` Property for `IDbSetting`.
 - Removed the `basedOnFields` logic when extracting the `DbDataReader`.
-- `InsertAll`: Parsed the first entity property fields if the `fields` argument is not defined.
+- [InsertAll](/operation/insertall): Parsed the first entity property fields if the `fields` argument is not defined.
 - Enhancement: Introduce the `BaseDbSetting` class to cater a uniform HashCode generator. #369
 - Adhoc: Sealed and exposed the `DbSettings`, `DbHelpers` and the `DbStatementBuilders` classes.
 - Enhancement: Introduced the `DbConvertFieldResolver` as the base converter field.